jannisborn/covid19_ultrasound/README.md

 ## Contribute!
+- You can donate your lung ultrasound recordings directly on our website: [](https://pocovidscreen.org)
 - Please help us to find more data!
 Open an [issue](https://github.com/jannisborn/covid19_pocus_ultrasound/issues) if you identified a promising data source.
 This could be: